chaos-polymtl/lethe/doc/source/parameters/cfd/volume_of_fluid.rst

 .. note::

   At the moment, a maximum of two fluids is supported.
 By convention, air is usually the ``fluid 0`` and the other fluid of interest is the ``fluid 1``.
-See :doc:`initial_conditions` for the definition of the VOF initial conditions and Physical properties - :ref:`two phase simulations` for the definition of the physical properties of both fluids.
+See :doc:`initial_conditions` for the definition of the VOF initial conditions and :ref:`Physical properties - Two phase simulations<two phase simulations>` for the definition of the physical properties of both fluids.
 Do not forget to ``set VOF = true`` in the :doc:`multiphysics` subsection of the ``.prm``.

 The default values of the VOF parameters are given in the text box below.